rodamaral/smw-tas/README.md

 smw-tas
 =======

 **smw-tas** is a collection of Lua scripts that help in the making of [Tool-Assisted Speedruns](http://tasvideos.org/) of Super Mario World.
-It has support for two SNES emulators with rerecording capabilities and Lua console: [lsnes](http://tasvideos.org/Lsnes.html) and [BizHawk](http://tasvideos.org/BizHawk.html).
+It has support for three SNES emulators with rerecording capabilities and Lua console: [lsnes](http://tasvideos.org/Lsnes.html), [BizHawk](http://tasvideos.org/BizHawk.html) and [Snes9x](https://code.google.com/p/snes9x-rr/).

 Download page
 -------------
-Users are recommended to download the script(s) in the [release page](https://github.com/rodamaral/smw-tas/releases/latest), according to their emulator.
+Users are recommended to download the script(s) in the [downloads' wiki page](https://github.com/rodamaral/smw-tas/wiki/Downloads), according to their emulator.

 Emulators version
 -----------------